D4NGRB0X/ticket_sorter/README.md

 # ticket_sorter
 automated ticket sorting for support desk

-This is to make my life easier formonthly service ticket reporting.
+This is to make my life easier for monthly service ticket reporting.

 It is a cli tool that breaks down an xlsx file by client and outputs to .txt file.